-Set up IP addressing to connect after failover to Azure
+Set up IP addressing to connect to Azure VMs after failover

 This article explains the networking requirements for connecting to Azure VMs, after using the Azure Site Recovery service for replication and failover to Azure.

 - The connection methods you can use

 - How to use a different IP address for replicated Azure VMs

 - How to retain IP addresses for Azure VMs after failover

 When planning your replication and failover strategy, one of the key questions is how to connect to the Azure VM after failover.
 There are a couple of choices when designing your network strategy for replica Azure VMs:

 - Use different IP address: You can select to use a different IP address range for the replicated Azure VM network.
 In this scenario the VM gets a new IP address after failover, and a DNS update is required.